calibrtr/llm-prompt-test/README.md

 However, this prompt lacks specificity regarding the desired outcome, leading to potentially varied results from the Language Model (LLM) upon multiple submissions.

 This variability underscores the value of LLM Prompt Test.
-Our platform encourages the definition of clear acceptance criteria before prompt testing.
+The tool encourages the definition of clear acceptance criteria before prompt testing.
 These criteria not only guide the development of your prompt but also leverage LLM's capabilities for testing, allowing criteria to be expressed in natural language.

-For instance, in the LinkedIn post rewrite scenario, effective acceptance criteria could include:
+For instance, in the LinkedIn post rewrite scenario, acceptance criteria could include:

   - The response should be atleast 100 words long and at most 300 words long
   - It should use simple english that's easy to understand